Zylann/godot_scatter_plugin/README.md

 - Add a `Scatter3D` node to the scene, or select one already present
 - Add scenes you wish to be able to paint into the list, and select the one you want to paint
 - Start placing them by left-clicking in the scene.
 You can remove them using right-click.
+  - This will create scene instances as child of the `Scatter3D` node.

 License